flux-framework/flux-core/doc/man1/flux-jobs.rst

    :option:`flux jobs --format=help`

 If a format name is specified in more than one config file, then the last one loaded is used.
-Due to the order that ``flux-jobs`` loads config files, this allows user configuration to override system configuration.
+Due to the order that :program:`flux jobs` loads config files, this allows user configuration to override system configuration.
 It is an error to override any internally defined formats (such as ``default``).

 If a format name or string is not specified on the command line the internally defined format ``default`` is used.